 Giza is defined by its pyramids — the Great Pyramid of Khufu, the Pyramid of Khafre, and the Pyramid of Menkaure — but the plateau holds far more than its monuments.
 The local culture of Giza has evolved around these ancient structures for thousands of years.
-The people who live in the pyramid’s shadow today are the descendants of the craftsmen, priests, and workers who built them — and that connection to the ancient world is felt everywhere.
+The people who live in the plateau today — many from families that have worked here for generations — still make their living within sight of the structures their ancestors built.

 Giza Pyramids & Great Sphinx · Elias Tours Egypt